dcchambers/dcchambers.github.io/_posts/2019-02-26-rest-easy-were-secure.md

 As an added bonus, this change also places my site behind a CDN - so it should load faster for folks all over the world! ¡ɐᴉlɐɹʇsn∀ ollǝH

+Check out the [GitHub Blog](https://github.blog/2018-05-01-github-pages-custom-domains-https/) for more information.